-We are also requesting a waiver with respect to any default, event of default or other consequence under the FNF indenture of failing to comply with the terms of the covenants identified above (whether before or after the date of the supplemental indenture) and to delete clauses (4), (5), (6) and (7) from the definition of "Event of Default" in Section 5.1 of the FNF indenture (in the case of clause (4), as amended by the officers' certificate dated March 11, 2003 with respect to the 5.25% FNF notes due 2013 and by the officers' certificate dated August 20, 2001 with respect to the 7.30% FNF notes due 2011).
+We are not aware of any default or event of default under the FNF indenture as a result of failing to comply with the terms of the covenants identified above and under the amended exchange offers are not requesting any waiver thereof.

+We are requesting to delete clauses (4), (5), (6) and (7) from the definition of "Event of Default" in Section 5.1 of the FNF indenture (in the case of clause (4), as amended by the officers' certificate dated March 11, 2003 with respect to the 5.25% FNF notes due 2013 and by the officers' certificate dated August 20, 2001 with respect to the 7.30% FNF notes due 2011).
 These clauses provide, respectively, that each of the following constitutes an "event of default":

-- a default under any debt of FNF or under any instrument under which such debt may be issued or secured, which results in such debt in an aggregate principal amount in excess of \$20 million becoming due and payable prior to the date it otherwise would have, and such acceleration not having been cured or rescinded or such debt not having been paid within 10 days after notice to FNF as specified in the indenture; and - a commencement by FNF of a voluntary case or proceeding under applicable bankruptcy law, its consent to the entry of an order for relief against it in an involuntary case or proceeding or to the commencement of any bankruptcy or insolvency case or proceeding against it, its consent to the appointment of a custodian of it or for all or substantially all of its property or its making a general assignment for the benefit of its creditors; - an order or decree under any bankruptcy law that remains in effect for 60 days and that is for relief against FNF in an involuntary case, appoints a custodian of FNF or for all or substantially all of its property, orders the winding up or liquidation of FNF, adjudges FNF a bankrupt or insolvent or approves as properly filed a petition seeking reorganization of FNF; and - any event of default specified in the notes of each series issued pursuant to the indenture.
+- a default under any debt of FNF or under any instrument under which such debt may be issued or secured, which results in such debt in an aggregate principal amount in excess of \$20 million becoming due and payable prior to the date it otherwise would have, and such acceleration not having been cured or rescinded or such debt not having been paid within 10 days after notice to FNF as specified in the indenture; and - a commencement by FNF of a voluntary case or proceeding under applicable bankruptcy law, its consent to the entry of an order for relief against it in an involuntary case or proceeding or to the commencement of any bankruptcy or insolvency case or proceeding against it, its consent to the appointment of a custodian of it or for all or substantially all of its property or its making a general assignment for the benefit of its creditors; - an order or decree under any bankruptcy law that remains in effect for 60 days and that is for relief against FNF in an involuntary case, appoints a custodian of FNF or for all or substantially all of its property, orders the winding up or liquidation of FNF, adjudges FNF a bankrupt or insolvent or approves as properly filed a petition seeking reorganization of FNF; and

+• any event of default specified in the notes of each series issued pursuant to the indenture.

 As noted above, in connection with the issuance of each series of FNF notes, Sections 5.1(4) and 9.8 of the FNF indenture were amended by replacing them in their entirety with provisions set forth in the officers' certificates that established the terms of the FNF notes of each series.
 The original provisions of those sections of the FNF indenture will not become effective as a result of the deletion of the amended provisions.
 Instead, the supplemental indenture will provide that, as amended, each of those sections of the FNF indenture will read "Intentionally omitted."